hmrc/lisa-api/resources/public/api/conf/1.0/testdata/withdrawal-charge.md

                 <p>HTTP status: <code class="code--slim">403 (Forbidden)</code></p>
 <pre class="code--block">
 {
     "code": "FORBIDDEN",
     "message": "There is a problem with the request data", "errors": [
         {
             "code": "INVALID_DATE",
             "message": "The claimPeriodStartDate must be the 6th day of the month", "path": "/claimPeriodStartDate"
         },
         {
             "code": "INVALID_DATE",
             "message": "The claimPeriodEndDate must be the 5th day of the month which occurs after the claimPeriodStartDate", "path": "/claimPeriodEndDate"
+        },
+        {
+            "code": "INVALID_MONETARY_AMOUNT",
+            "message": "automaticRecoveryAmount cannot be more than withdrawalChargeAmount", "path": "/automaticRecoveryAmount"
         }
     ]
 }
 </pre>
             </td>